Which Van Halen Singer Has Rocked More Audiences – Roth Or Hagar?

 Like two aging grizzly bears well past their prime but refusing to retire gracefully, David Lee Roth and Sammy Hagar have fought a long and bitter war about who is the best man to front Van Halen.

 In the blue corner is Diamond Dave, the flamboyant verbal virtuoso, martial arts expert, and ladies man whose rock just keeps on rolling.
-And in the red corner is former boxer and Roth’s one time replacement in Van Halen, Sammy Hagar.
+And in the red corner is former boxer and Roth’s one-time replacement in Van Halen, Sammy Hagar.

 Roth and Hagar’s beef is an ancient and highly entertaining one.
-Roth pretty much had Hagar on the ropes in the mid-’80s with a flurry of witty jabs and below the belt cheap shots, but Roth never quite managed to deliver the knockout blow that would silence his portly and frizzy haired replacement for good.
+Roth pretty much had Hagar on the ropes in the mid-’80s with a flurry of witty jabs and below the belt cheap shots, but Roth never quite managed to deliver the knockout blow that would silence his portly and frizzy-haired replacement for good.

 On top of his game and posturing like a perfumed peacock, Roth once vowed that, unlike Hagar, he’d never have to sing one of the other’s songs in concert.
 And we all know how that ended.